 Any Award will be in writing and signed by the Arbitrator.

 Typing a name into a form field on the Site, or digitally or electronically signing a name on or to a document, will be equivalent to signing a document by hand in ink.

-The style of arbitration will be the style commonly known as "Baseball Arbitration" or "Final Offer Arbitration", where the Arbitrator must choose to award one of the Parties' Proposed Resolutions.
+The style of arbitration will be the style commonly known as "Baseball Arbitration" or "Final Offer Arbitration", where the Arbitrator must choose to award one of the Party's Proposed Resolution.
 However, the Arbitrator, in awarding one of the Proposed Resolutions, may at its sole discretion edit the form and terms of the chosen Proposed Resolution where it would clarify the Award, or where it would further the principles of equity and justice, however, the intent of the Proposed Resolution cannot be altered to any significant extent.

 The Arbitrator may grant any remedy or relief proposed by the Parties, subject to the exceptions in the preceding paragraph, that the Arbitrator deems just and equitable and within the scope of the original agreement of the Parties, including, but not limited to, specific performance, injunctions and other equitable remedies.

 At the discretion of the Arbitration, the Award also may include:

 a.
 Interest at such rate and from such date as the Arbitrator may deem appropriate as long as it is no greater than 12% per annum; and

 b.
 The Total Fee, or any portion thereof, charged by eQuibbly for the arbitration and the Arbitrator's time.

 The Arbitrator is not empowered to award punitive damages, and each Party waives any right to seek or recover punitive damages with respect to any dispute resolved by this arbitration, unless otherwise agreed to in writing by the Parties.